 - The entire amount is considered repayable over a five-year period, based on a predetermined payment schedule, starting January 1, 2023.

-The funding can be used to stabilise SMEs and non-profit organizations, and to mitigate the effects of COVID-19.
+The funding can be used to stabilize SMEs and non-profit organizations, and to mitigate the effects of COVID-19.
 Eligible costs include:

 - Equipment and machinery rental or leasing